LIFELONG LEARNING AND THE HEALTHCARE EXECUTIVE

 November 2008 (revised)

-of the Issue
+Statement of the Issue

-The need for healthcare executives to expand their professional competencies has never been greater.
-Changes in both the financing and delivery of care continue to occur at a rapid pace, and the expertise and skills that are needed to respond appropriately to the resultant challenges are not come by easily.
-At the same time, traditional career ladders are giving way to new opportunities that extend to all aspects of the healthcare continuum.
-Only through deliberate, ongoing professional development can healthcare executives be assured that they have the management and leadership skills they need to advance their careers and serve their organizations effectively.
+The need for healthcare executives to expand their professional competencies and leadership capabilities has never been greater.
+Changes in both the financing and delivery of care continue to occur at a rapid pace, and the expertise and skills needed to respond appropriately to the resulting challenges are not easily obtained.
+Only through deliberate, ongoing professional and leadership development can healthcare executives be assured they have the management and leadership skills needed to serve their patients, organizations and communities effectively.

-Approved by the Board of Governors of the American College of Healthcare Executives on November 10, 2008.
+Approved by the Board of Governors of the American College of Healthcare Executives on November 11, 2013.